0xPhaze/clones-with-immutable-args-comparison/README.md

 These contracts are a work in progress and should not be used in production.
 Use at your own risk.
 The test cases are meant to pin down proper specification.
-Though some cases are still lacking (for example reaching the limit on extra data).
+Though some can be extended (for example reaching the limit on extra data).

 Using proxies with fixed bytes32 args is relatively safe, as the code is simple (see [reference implementation](./src/reference/ERC1967ProxyWithImmutableArgs.sol)).